Online UTI Treatment in Florida: Antibiotics When Appropriate

 Other antibiotics may be used in specific situations.
 Fluoroquinolones (such as ciprofloxacin and levofloxacin) are not recommended as first-line for uncomplicated UTI due to side-effect risk and resistance concerns; they are reserved for specific cases.

-Your APRN will choose the antibiotic that fits your case and explain why.
+Your clinician will choose the antibiotic that fits your case and explain why.
 Always finish the full course unless directed otherwise, and notify the clinic if symptoms worsen or do not improve within 48 hours.

 Frequently asked questions